NVIDIA/hpc-container-maker/docs/building_blocks.md

 `/usr/local`.
 It is highly recommended not use use this default and instead set the prefix to a package specific directory.

+- __repository__: The git repository of the package to build.
+One of this paramter or the `url` parameter must be specified.

 - __toolchain__: The toolchain object.
 This should be used if non-default compilers or other toolchain options are needed.
 The default is empty.

 - __url__: The URL of the tarball package to build.
-This parameter must be specified.
+One of this parameter or the `repository` parameter must be specified.

 __Examples__